 How Injured are You?

 In most cases, a settlement figure or jury award is tied to your injuries, whether or not those injuries prevent you from working, and how reduced your quality of life is because of those injuries.
-While the defendant secured more money than some paralysis victims do in personal injury lawsuits, the level of negligence, in this case, was extreme.
+The level of negligence and the severity of the injury, in this case, was extreme.
 The consequences of that negligence are permanent.
 Ultimately, the jury found that plaintiff suffered $8 million in losses.

 Talk to a Las Vegas Personal Injury Lawyer Today